 Do you know anyone that suffers from depression?
 If so, there is a high chance they experience insomnia too.

 And this is why.

 Dream sleep is critical for dealing with life’s emotions.
-Of course, we’re not saying dreams can totally cure depression.
-Yet, they do have a critical role to play in our overall wellbeing.
+Of course, I am not saying dreams can totally cure depression.
+Yet, dreams do have a critical role to play in your overall wellbeing.

 It is easy to think that dreams are simply strange expressions of the imagination.
-But, they are much more than this.
-There are lots of things that can be occurring at various levels below our dreams.
+But, they are so much more than that.
+There are lots of things that can be occurring at various levels below your dreams.

-Dreams can help us to deal with activities and stresses of life.
-While also helping us to rejuvenate and heal.
-For instance, lucid dreams can help a person to put right some of the subconscious patterns that are knotted in their life, heart, and mind.
+Dreams can help you deal with the activities and stresses of everyday life.
+While also helping your mind to rejuvenate and heal.
+For instance, lucid dreams can help a person to put right some of the subconscious patterns that are knotted in your life, heart, and mind.